 To be clear, God did indeed equip organisms with various abilities to adapt to certain environments.
 But these abilities have limits and are not able to cope with all environments.
 They were never intended to.
 By God’s sovereign plan, some organisms are unable to adjust sufficiently to a given environment and perish.
-Had Adam never sinned, then no nephesh animals would have died, though there is no reason to think that natural selection would not have operated in the world of plants and microbes which are not “living” in the biblical sense.
+Had Adam never sinned, then no nephesh animals would have died.
+However, there is no reason to think that natural selection would not have operated in the less extreme cases of the less-fit animals reproducing in lesser numbers than the more-fit animals.
+Furthermore, even the extreme case of “death” of the less-fit would presumably still occur in the world of plants and microbes which are not “living” in the biblical sense.
 But Adam did sin, and there is death in the world.
 Wishful thinking will not undo that biblical truth.

 Scientific research in genetics and epigenetics has shown that natural selection is very real, and have refuted the conjecture of “continuous environmental tracking.”
 Advocates of such a conjecture have confused physiological adaptation with genetic adaptation, and are apparently unaware of the scientific research confirming the genetic differences inherent in different species.
 We have seen that the arguments against natural selection do not withstand rational analysis.
 It is disappointing that a creationist would continue to make assertions that have been refuted.